Bounds on approximating Max $k$XOR with quantum and classical local algorithms: Introduction

 In Section \ref{sec:nlts}, we extend the NLTS result of \cite{bravyi2019obstacles} from quantum circuits with global bit-flip $X^{\otimes |V|}$ ($\mathbb{Z}_2$) symmetry, such as QAOA for MaxCut, to those where the circuit unitary commutes with an operator $X^{\otimes |V_+|}$ acting on a large, fixed subset $V_+ \subsetneq V$ of qubits.
 We call this \emph{partial $\mathbb{Z}_2$ symmetry}: \begin{thm}[informal] There exists a family of Hamiltonians with partial $\mathbb{Z}_2$ symmetry that have no low-energy states accessible from low-depth quantum circuits with the same partial $\mathbb{Z}_2$ symmetry. \end{thm} The Hamiltonians we construct are derived from instances of the Max 3XOR problem.
 The QAOA unitary inherits the symmetry from the problem instance.
 This implies the following: \begin{cor}[informal] There exists a family of fully-satisfiable Max 3XOR instances where the QAOA can only satisfy $99\%$ of clauses until depth at least logarithmic in the problem size. \end{cor} This is a constant-factor obstruction for low-depth QAOA.
 Note that we did not optimize the constant.
-Details and proofs are given in Appendix \ref{sec:nltsproof}.
-We conjecture this \emph{partial $\mathbb{Z}_2$ symmetry} technique can be used to show an obstruction to QAOA at every $k$.
+We conjecture this \emph{partial $\mathbb{Z}_2$ symmetry} can be similarly used to show an obstruction to QAOA for Max $k$XOR at each $k$.
+Our proof technique extends that of~\cite{bravyi2019obstacles} in a general way and may be useful for finding obstructions to QAOA on other classes of problems.

 We conclude the paper in Section~\ref{sec:conclusions} by summarizing our results and outlining some open research questions.